Summer 2025 NCTA Workshops

 Date: June 28, 2025

-This workshop is open to all P-12 educators in the state of Indiana and Illinois.
+This workshop is open to all middle and high school educators in the state of Indiana, Illinois, Michigan, and Ohio.
+Participation is limited to 25 educators.

 Dates: Friday, June 27 9:30am - 5:30pm; Saturday, June 28 9:30am - 12:30pm